CtrlK

 Specificity

-Lists multiple specific concrete actions: inspect the DOM, capture console errors, analyze network requests, profile performance, verify visual output with real runtime data.
+Lists multiple concrete actions — 'inspect the DOM, capture console errors, analyze network requests, profile performance, or verify visual output' — giving comprehensive coverage of the skill's capabilities.

 Completeness